Kathy May: Early and personal life

 May was born and grew up in Beverly Hills, California.
 She is the great-granddaughter of David May, founder of The May Department Stores Company (now Macy's).

 In 1979, she married fellow Californian player Brian Teacher, also a top 10 tennis player and the 1980 Australian Open champion; they subsequently divorced.
 She married fireman Donn Paben in 1981 with whom she had two sons, and subsequently divorced.
-She later married Guy Fritz, her third husband, and had her third son Taylor Fritz.
+She later married Guy Fritz (brother of Harry Fritz), her third husband, and had her third son Taylor Fritz but she and Guy have since divorced.

 Tennis career

 She reached three Grand Slam quarterfinals, once at the US Open in 1978 and twice at the French Open in 1977 and 1978.
-She won seven WTA singles titles during her career, and achieved a career-high ranking of world no. 10 in 1977.
+She won seven WTA singles titles during her career, and achieved a career-high ranking of world No. 10 in 1977.

 She was coached by Tony Trabert.